 In short, these are the steps to use phone calls and mobile Internet with a local Moroccan SIM card.
 If you need more details, you can ask @matthias.

 Buy a Maroc Telecom SIM card.
-Maroc Telecom has the bets network around the House, and in general in Morocco, while the Orange network does not work well around the House.
-See our location map for shops that sell Maroc Telecom SIM cards.
+Maroc Telecom has the best network around the House, and in general in Morocco.
+(The two other networks are Inwi and Orange; Inwi works well around the House but offers no 4G service.
+Orange works only on the rooftop.)
+Filter our Essaouira POIs map for "SIM" to see the shops selling Maroc Telecom etc. SIM cards.
 They cost 30 MAD, and there is no need for a passport or other documents when buying them.
 We also have a few Maroc Telecom SIM cards available in the House for visitors.

 Buy recharge cards for Maroc Telecom SIM cards.
 See our location map for shops that have them.
 Get a 50 MAD card for each month of your stay if you want permanent mobile Internet, and some 10-20 MAD cards for phone calls balance depending on usage.
 Also, we should have some recharge cards around in the House.

 Alternative recharge methods are "express recharge" in shops (of either phone or Internet balance), or online recharge.
 Regarding online recharge, recharge.com works (credit card, or if that fails PayPal) but takes a 20% commission fee.
 Also prepaidunion.com offers recharge with Paypal (tested, successfully) and all major credit cards (not tested yet).
 There are more third party services, which we have not yet tested.
 Whereas the official Maroc Telecom Online Recharge does not work with international credit cards, which is their only payment option suitable for travellers.